 The first CPU test, concentrating on AI, shows all the AMD processors finishing well back from their Intel competition.
 The Phenom II X4 940 does well in a relative sense, posting noticeable gains over the Phenom X4 9950, but just doesn't have the performance to equal either the QX6850 or QX9650.

 The second CPU test highlights the Physics game component, but this one is much more GPU-limited than the AI benchmark.
 Even so, it's a good one for the Phenom II X4 940, as it outpaces both the Core 2 Extreme QX6850 and Core i7-920.

 Crysis CPU Performance

 Crysis is a very demanding game from our friends at Crytek, and is very much like a significantly upgraded version of FarCry.
 The in-game visuals are incredible, and it even supports extra DirectX 10 goodies for those with top-end, enthusiast-level video cards.
-Since we're dealing with a processor, our Crysis benchmarking concentrates on the CPU benchmark, with all details set to Medium.
+Since we're dealing with a processor, our Crysis test concentrates on the CPU benchmark, with all details set to Medium.

 The Crysis results are not that impressive, as while the Phenom II X4 940 does improve on the performance of the Phenom X4, it still doesn't match the game speed of the Intel Core 2 processors.